Giiiiiiiiiiiii/BROKEN-OUTDATED_LethalCompany-Indonesian/README.md

 This is a list that I have customized and added to it
 - Custom Suit
 - Custom Delivery Sound

+to do
+- Added new custom
+- Improve the language to make it easier to look at
+- Added Indonesian language for other mods
+- Added custom cosmetics and items

 ## NOTE
 recommended to download all mods above for maximum performance :)